metatensor/metatrain/docs/src/architectures/gap.rst

 training:
 ^^^^^^^^^
-:param  regularizer: values of the energy regularizer
+:param regularizer: value of the energy regularizer
+:param regularizer_forces: value of the forces regularizer